 - Encourage your child to mark make without feeling pressured - Get your children colourful pens, gel pens and exciting new tools to encourage them to mark make - Let them write their name on cards or letters.
-Teach them that only the first letter is in capitals - If your child is already writing with a pen or pencil, support their pencil grip so they do not develop a bad habit.
+Only the first letter in capitals - If your child is already writing with a pen or pencil, support their pencil grip so they do not develop a bad habit.